“Dig within. Within is the foundation of good, and it will ever bubble up, if you will ever dig.”

 Conversely, we may refuse this, choosing to forfeit or postpone the opportunity to engage intimately with others.
 Whether in business, financial, intimate affairs, or deeply psychological levels, the wilful resistance to get involved with those who come our way to benefit us – say, out of fear of losing of personal control, or fearing only that the exploitation value of their resources is low, we may waste precious opportunities, or push situations into a stalemate where no party feels able to make use of mutual resources available.

 This is the stingy, meaner, self-serving side of Scorpio who is governed by fear rather than mutual trust.
 By avoiding involvement in a potentially transformative connection with others, opportunities soon turn into toxic, self-defeating struggles for power and ego-domination, driving us to instead become obsessed with a need to control, harm or destroy others.
-Envy, suspicion, wilful manipulation and sinister contempt with intent to divest what comes before us are the instruments of the fear-afflicted Jupiter in Scorpio.
+Envy, suspicion, jealousy, wilful manipulation and sinister contempt with intent to divest become the instruments of the fear-afflicted Jupiter in Scorpio.
+This is when the knives come out, and the raw objective is to devour or destroy.

 Yet even in this, Jupiter brings a lesson, one way or another.
-Our overarching arrogance leads to heavy losses, which are a gain in disguise.
-Here, we must learn to relinquish the tendency to manipulate, ruthlessly exploit or be controlled by those we have chance to engage with.
+Our overarching arrogance leads to heavy losses, which in the end are actually a blessing in disguise.
+Here, we may see the tendency to manipulate, ruthlessly exploit, blackmail, slander, avenge or exact ‘justice’, or cease to be controlled by others by counter-controlling them somehow.

 If we choose well, show complete faith in the alchemical process that can occur in any relationship when we surrender to its transformative power, we stand to gain enormously from this process.